itsalamhere/itsalamhere.github.io/README.md

 # 🧑‍💻Data Science Portfolio by Mohamad Alamsyah

-Hello!👋 I'm Alam, a biomedical engineering fresh graduate from Indonesia 🇮🇩 I'm currently making projects in healthcare and other domains through learning by doing.
+Hello!👋 I'm Alam, a biomedical engineering fresh graduate from Indonesia 🇮🇩 I'm currently making projects through learning by doing in healthcare and other domains.
 This website consists of a compilation of portfolio I've done along the journey.
 Hope you enjoy!

 ### Dashboard of Pharma Sales: Kimia Farma, Indonesia
 🔗[`Looker`](https://lookerstudio.google.com/reporting/1e26a0ae-fa0e-4357-8fee-8af1d2484a87) 🏷️`dashboarding` `pharma` `looker`